aisamanra/telml-markup/README.md

 ## Extended Usage

-The `renderWith` function takes a list of additional tags to understand.
+The `renderWith` function takes a list of additional tags and their denotations (in the form of functions from `telml` fragments to `blaze-html` fragments.)
+This allows you to add new tags to the markup for particular purposes.
-It will always give precedence to the built-in tags, so one cannot overload (for example) the built-in tag `em/1`.
-However, you can add any additional tags that you want.

 For example, here we add a tag so that `\hello{...}` will render out to the HTML string `<strong>Hello, ...!</strong>`: